ethanbass/chromConverter/README.md

 ## Overview

-chromConverter is an R package to facilitate HPLC-DAD/UV file conversion from proprietary binary formats.
+chromConverter aims to facilitate the conversion of chromatography data from various proprietary formats so it can be easily read into R for further analysis.

 It currently consists of a wrapper around the file parsers included in the [Aston](https://github.com/bovee/aston) and [Entab](https://github.com/bovee/entab) packages as well as some parsers written natively in R for text-based formats.
-The Aston parsers are deprecated since the package is no longer actively supported.
-It is recommended to use the newer `entab` parsers.
+It is recommended to use the newer Entab parsers, since Aston is no longer actively supported.
+However, they require a little more work to install (see [Installation](README.md#Installation) section below).

 ## Formats